circleci/circleci-docs/jekyll/_cci2/troubleshooting.md

 and contact our Support Engineers by [opening a support ticket](https://support.circleci.com/hc/en-us/requests/new).

+## Testing Server Functionality

+We recommend running using [our realitycheck repo](https://github.com/circleci/realitycheck) to check basic CircleCI functionality.
+Please note the contexts test will fail without the given contexts existing in the system.

 ## Debugging Queuing Builds

 If your Services component is fine, but builds are not running or all builds are queueing, follow the steps below.